orbbec/OrbbecSDK-dev/examples/1.stream.depth/README.md

         // By creating config to configure which streams to enable or disable for the pipeline, here the depth stream will be enabled. std::shared_ptr<ob::Config> config = std::make_shared<ob::Config>();

-        // Enable depth stream.
-        config->enableVideoStream(OB_STREAM_DEPTH);
+        //This is the default depth streamprofile that is enabled.
+If you want to modify it, you can do so in the configuration file. config->enableVideoStream(OB_STREAM_DEPTH);

     ```

 2. Calculate the distance from the center pixel to the opposite side from the acquired Y16 depth stream format and display it in the window.
-The distance is refreshed every 30 frames
+The distance is refreshed every 30 frames.The default depth unit for the SDK is millimeters.

     ```cpp
         // Get the depth Frame form depthFrameRaw.